MostHumble/slideSimCheck/README.md

-Thanks for the candid feedback.
-Let’s rewrite it with a clean, minimal, and professional tone — no emojis, no exaggeration, no filler.
-Here’s a revised version of the `README.md`:

----

 # slideSimCheck

 This repository explores the distribution of semantic signal across the dimensions of sentence embeddings.
 It implements two main strategies to identify high-signal subregions in standard dense embeddings, using similarity tasks as a proxy for semantic quality.